haproxytech/vmware-haproxy/README.md

 ## OVA

-In production the haproxy loadbalancer is deployed as an OVA.
+In production the HAProxy loadbalancer is deployed as an OVA.

 ### OVA Requirements